Almino3/AirlineTrackerGo/README.md

-sample-airlines
+tracker-go crm
 ===============

-This app is for the fictitious Telerik AppBuilder Airlines Company.
-The app lets the user view trips, check in for a flight and change seat selection.
+This app is the mobile version of Tracker Go CRM.
-For more information please refer to the [sample documentation](http://docs.telerik.com/platform/appbuilder/sample-apps/airlines-app).
+For more information please refer to the [documentation].